Valentin9003/BookCatalog/README.md

 # Blog
-Book Blog with Microservices Architecture, Angular Frontend and Docker
+Book Blog with Microservices Architecture,.NET 5, Angular 9 and Docker